goanywhere/rex/README.md

 ## Frameworks comes & dies, will this be supported?

 Positive!
-Web.*go* is an internal & fundamental project at GoAnywhere.
+Web.*go* is an internal/fundamental project at GoAnywhere.
 We developed it and we are going to continue using/improving it.

 ##Roadmap for v1.0